 Measure of Expertise Using Image Specific Models

 The purpose of the models we’ve described is to evaluate a fixation sequence from an unknown individual and assess the degree of expertise that the individual exhibits.
 The posterior probability of expertise in Equation 1 can be used to provide this assessment, but an equivalent formulation arises when the prior probabilities of novice and expert are both set to 0.5.
 In this case, the log likelihood ratio (LLR) conveys the same information as Equation 1:

+LLRFI=i=1nwilnpfis=novice,I-lnpfis=expert,I (A4)